jacintak/colRoz/README.md

 **Community contributors:** Emma Dalziell, Sarah Mulhall

 ### Inverts
-These are palettes based on some of Australias tiny beauties.
+These are palettes based on some of Australia's tiny beauties.

-**Community contributors:** Craig White
+**Community contributors:** Craig White, Kate Umbers

 ### Fish
-These are palettes based on some of Australias wet & wild.
+These are palettes based on some of Australia's wet & wild.

 **Community contributors:** Brenton von Takach